AnudeepAkkana/STA_PART2_SOLUTIONS/STA-Part2.md

 -   There are multiple interesting profiles that came out of the clusters

--   Cluster 1 - People who are grouped under cluster 1 tweet a lot about photo *politics, travel and news*
+-   Cluster 1 - This Segment is full of people who are more focused on their diet/ are a more fitness oriented people as they tweet a lot about *health nutrition, Personal_fitness, cooking*

--   Cluster 2 - This Segment is full of people who are more focused on their diet/ are a more fitness oriented people as they tweet a lot about *health nutrition, Personal_fintess, cooking*
+-   Cluster 2 - This Cluster of people talk about *photo_sharing,

--   Cluster 3 - In this cluster people tweet about *Sports_fandom,
+    shopping and travel* which indicates that they are more into travel/exploring

-    religion, food*
+-   Cluster 3 - People in this segment are into *Photo sharing, cooking and Fashion the most*, this cannot give us any string conclusion, but we can assume that these people are into social media stuff where they talk about sharing things

--   Cluster 4 - People in this segment are into social media, as they talk about *Photo sharing, cooking and Fashion the most*
+-   Cluster 4 - This cluster is full of university students as they talk about *college_uni, online_gaming,photo_sharing*

--   Cluster 5 - In this segment tweets are more about *photo_sharing,
+-   Cluster 5 - In this segment tweets are more about *sports_fandom,
-    current_events, Shopping* they are mostly segmented into the group of people who like to explore/party
+    religion, food * again no concrete conlusion from this set of people but we can assume these are a group of people in a set who are a all of one religion and stay together

--   Cluster 6 - This segment is profoundly university students as they tweet about *universities,online games and photo sharing*
+-   Cluster 6 - This segment is profoundly middle aged people as they talk more about *politics, travel, news*

 ## Reuturs Corpus